ayush4003/TronEvents/README.md

 ### Trust and Fairness Through Smart Contracts

-To mitigate issues related to delayed or unfair distribution of prizes, ShardEvents introduces a unique approach.
+To mitigate issues related to delayed or unfair distribution of prizes, TronEvents introduces a unique approach.
 Organizers are required to stake the prize amount when creating an event.
 This ensures a transparent and trustless process where, upon completion of the event, the smart contract automatically disburses the prize pool to the winners.
 This innovative feature enhances the integrity of events hosted on the platform and provides assurance to participants.

 ## How It Works